Sri Lanka–United Kingdom relations: British rule

 British Ceylon was run as a colony affiliated to British India from 1817.
 During British rule on the island, the Kandyan peasantry were stripped of their lands by the Crown Lands (Encroachments) Ordinance No. 12 of 1840 (sometimes called the Crown Lands Ordinance or the Waste Lands Ordinance).
 This was a modern enclosure movement and reduced penury following the Uva Rebellion.
 The British found that the uplands of Sri Lanka were well-suited for coffee, tea, and rubber cultivation, and by the mid-19th century, Ceylon tea had become a staple of the British market, bringing great wealth to a small class of European tea planters.
 To work the estates, the planters imported large numbers of Tamil workers as indentured labourers from south India, who soon made up 10% of the island's population.
 These workers lived in harsh conditions in line rooms, not very different from cattle sheds.

 The British colonial government favoured some ethnic groups—the semi-European Burghers, certain high-caste Sinhalese, and the Tamils, who were mainly concentrated to the north of the country—while ignoring the other ethnic groups on the island.
 Nevertheless, the British also introduced democratic elements to Sri Lanka for the first time in its history.
 The Burghers were given some degree of self-government as early as 1833.
 It was not until 1909 that constitutional development began with a partly elected assembly, and not until 1920 that elected members outnumbered official appointees.
 Universal suffrage was introduced in 1931, despite protests by the Sinhalese, Tamil, and Burgher elite who objected to the common people being allowed to vote.
 Major political reforms started with the Donoughmore Commission, which proposed the constitution used from 1931 to 1947.
 After the Second World War, Ceylon gained independence from the United Kingdom in 1948, with DS Senanayake being the first prime minister and founding father.

 Post-independence

 Ceylon continued to be a Dominion of the British empire until 1972, when it became the Republic of Sri Lanka.
-The country continues to be part of the British Commonwealth.
+The country continues to be part of the Commonwealth of Nations.

 President Maithripala Sirisena made an official visit to the United Kingdom in 2015 and met Prime Minister David Cameron and Queen Elizabeth II.
 In 2018, Prime Minister Ranil Wickramasinghe made an official visit to meet the then British Prime Minister, Theresa May.